 Unfortunately, we don’t sell directly to the public and do not have the facilities to do so.

-Take a look at our range of articles about caring for your baby, pandemic or not, from how to deal with sleep deprivation to our newborn checklist to the signs that your baby is going through a growth spurt.
-You can find all our articles for parents right here.
+Take a look at our range of articles about caring for your baby, pandemic or not, from how to deal with sleep deprivation to our newborn baby starter kit to the signs that your baby is going through a growth spurt.
+You can find all our articles on the Parenting Hub.

 This information is not intended nor implied to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a healthcare professional if you have any questions or concerns.

 Centers for Disease Control and Prevention, How to Protect Yourself and Others, https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html [Last accessed 9th September 2020]